AdrienPlacais/multipac_testbench/docs/source/manual/presentation.rst

 This library offers simple methods to post-treat data from the MULTIPAC testbench.
 Check :ref:`tutorials` for a quick tour of the available commands.
-Go to :ref:`gallery` for a quick overview of the available plots.
+Go to `Gallery`_ for a quick overview of the available plots.

+.. _Gallery: gallery.ipynb

 .. todo::
    LabVIEWER data start at index == 1!!!!
 Fix this, every index list should always start at 0